philippedax/vreng/md/README.md

 Before compiling VREng check available features with:
 	./configure --help

-To compile VREng with defaults, type:
+To configure and compile VREng with defaults, type:
 	./configure

-and then
+and then type:
 	make or gmake

+To launch VREng type:
+        ./vr or ./vreng

 INSTALLING